trolie/spec/docs/concepts.md

 ## Segments

 For the purposes of the TROLIE specification, a Segment is a logical construct:
-A power system resource Transmission Facilities may be comprised of one or more Segments.
+A Transmission Facility may be comprised of one or more Segments.
 A distinct Ratings Provider is assigned to each Segment.
-This modeling is pre-coordinated and is out of scope for TROLIE, so while a Transmission Facility is generally expected to have at least one Segment, the `resource-id` of a Ratings Proposal might nominate a Transmission Facility in some Clearinghouse implementations.
+This modeling is pre-coordinated and is out of scope for TROLIE, so while a Transmission Facility is generally expected to have at least one Segment, the `resource-id` of a Ratings Proposal might nominate a Transmission Facility itself in some implementations.

 In terms of TROLIE, ratings providers are obligated to provide rating data, in the form of Proposals, against segments.
 On jointly owned lines or tie lines for